University of Minnesota Procedure

 The department administrator monitors for the receipt of program income and contacts the SFR accounts receivable accountant if it does not appear as expected.

-The PI monitors the level of program income as part of the financial oversight of the sponsored project.
+The PI monitors the level of program income as part of the financial oversight of the sponsored project according to the sponsor’s terms and conditions.

 8. The SFR accountant reports program income to the sponsor.